zxl0714/redis-mock/README.md

 ## Fault tolerance testing

-We can make a RedisServer close connection after every serveral commands.
+We can make a RedisServer close connection after every several commands.
 This will cause a connection exception for clients.

 ```
 RedisServer server = RedisServer.newRedisServer();